ZhgChg.Li

 columnIndex += 1;

-sheet.insertColumnsAfter(columnIndex, 1); // Add a column after the previous day's column
+sheet.insertColumnsAfter(columnIndex, 1); // Insert a column after previous day column

 columnIndex += 1;